coeryan3/Visual_Transit_Simulator-Iteration2/TEAM_PE.md

 #### Distribution of Work
 **Step 1: Please, provide here a brief description (one short paragraph) of the distribution of work across your team.
 You can refine this description as you carry out the project iteration.**
--We plan to split the work up evenly based on the timeline, trying to have each milestone done by the suggested deadline.
+-We plan to split the work up evenly based on the timeline (and based on the tasks each of us was in charge of in iteration 1), trying to have each milestone done by the suggested deadline.

 ### Project Responsibilities of the Individual
 * Individually, contribute to the success of the team according to the policies and schedule agreed upon by all team members.
 Individually, create the opportunity for everyone in your group to succeed at being a good team member - don't do all the work yourself.